-For the fiscal years ended September 30, 2013, 2012, and 2011, our top five customers accounted for 34%, 33%, and 40%, respectively, of our annual consolidated revenue.
+For the fiscal years ended September 30, 2014, 2013 and 2012, our top five customers accounted for 35%, 34% and 33%, respectively, of our annual consolidated revenue.
 There can be no assurance that we will continue to achieve historical levels of sales of our products to our largest customers.
 Even though our customer base is expected to increase and our revenue streams to diversify, a substantial portion of our revenue continues to depend on sales to a limited number of customers.
 Our agreements with these customers may be cancelled if we fail to meet certain product specifications or materially breach the agreement, and our customers may seek to renegotiate the terms of current agreements or renewals.
-The loss of or a reduction in sales to one or more of our larger customers could have a material adverse affect on our business, financial condition, results of operations, and cash flows.
+The loss of or a reduction in sales to one or more of our larger customers could have a material adverse effect on our business, financial condition, results of operations, and cash flows.